ppissias/xsrpcj/README.md

     mvn clean compile assembly:single

 This command will compile everything and assemble it as a single executable jar.
 You can then use the produced .jar file (see section below) in order to generate your RPC code.
-You can also use it through ant and maven (see sections below)
+You can also use it through ant and maven (see sections below).
+If you plan to use the generator via Maven, then optionally you can compile it for your local repository

+    mvn clean install

 ## Using the generator
 The generator can be used in 2 ways: